 The dedicated cyberattack gave the hackers responsible complete remote control over all impacted systems, enabling them to potentially commit a wealth of data crimes.
 Consider how much private information is stored in the email accounts of your personnel, especially high-level executives, like your CEO or financial director.
 For this reason, it is absolutely essential that your email system is impenetrable.

 What are the best methods of email security?

 Companies looking to step up their email security should consider the following key steps.
-The human element is considered by cyber security experts to still be the weakest link in the chain when it comes to keeping email contents and communications safe.
-Make sure staff members are never allowed to create their own account passwords to ensure they are strong enough to avoid being cracked by hackers, and ensure multi-factor authentication is required to access accounts for an added layer of protection.
+The human element is considered by cybersecurity experts to still be the weakest link in the chain when it comes to keeping email contents and communications safe.
+Make sure staff members are never allowed to create their own account passwords to ensure they are strong enough to avoid being cracked by hackers and ensure multi-factor authentication is required to access accounts for an added layer of protection.

-All emails, whether they are being transmitted or stored in account outboxes or company severs, should always be made incomprehensible to unauthorised parties using encryption software.
+All emails, whether they are being transmitted or stored in account outboxes or company servers, should always be made incomprehensible to unauthorised parties using encryption software.
 If an email is sent out to the wrong address or an employee’s account is hacked, no data breach can occur with all confidential content encrypted.

 Finally, email-based attacks often begin with targeted phishing messages, so ensure your employees are always well educated on this potential threat and understand a clear line of reporting.
 Conducting phishing tests can be a useful way to keep your employees both on their toes and trained to spot the latest types of cyberattack aimed at enterprises in 2021.